IuriiVM/csharp-calculator/README.md

 * Learn meaning of *using* directive: https://msdn.microsoft.com/en-us/library/sf0df423.aspx
 * Learn what is the difference between static and non-static classes and how it changes the way you are calling their methods: https://msdn.microsoft.com/en-us/library/79b3xss3.aspx
 * Learn difference between public and private access modifiers: https://msdn.microsoft.com/en-us/library/ms173121.aspx
-* Make sure your solution is compilable and all tests are green.
+* Make sure your solution is compilable and all tests are executed successfully.
+You will probably have to install NUnit Test Adapter via Extensions and Updates in order to be able to run tests.
 * Check-in into your GitHub repository excluding unnecessary files.

 Do not bother with UI layer implementation.
 We will do that later.